vpubchain/vircle-core/doc/fuzzing.md

 ### Instrumentation

-To build Vpub Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
+To build Vircle Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
 ```
 ./configure --disable-ccache --disable-shared --enable-tests --enable-fuzz --disable-wallet --disable-bench --with-utils=no --with-daemon=no --with-libs=no --with-gui=no CC=${AFLPATH}/afl-gcc CXX=${AFLPATH}/afl-g++